Troubled Waters

 • In 2021, a Palestinian road crew damaged the outer “footprint” enclosing the Ebal altar.

-• During the last two decades, alarming incidents occurred in Nablus.
-This included the alleged tomb of Joseph, son of Jacob, venerated by Jews and Christians, being defaced, fire bombed, and otherwise purposely damaged.
-(Note that the actual location of Joseph’s tomb near ancient Shechem is a matter of speculation rather than exact historical or archaeological evidence.)
+• During recent decades, alarming incidents have occurred in Nablus.
+This included the alleged tomb of Joseph being fire-bombed.
+(Note that the actual location of Joseph’s tomb is a matter of speculation.)

-• Resultantly, heavily armed military units started escorting pilgrims to the area.
-This began after the Oslo Accords designated the region as “Area B”, one under the dual authority of the Palestinian civil government and the Israeli military.
+• Now, armed military units escort pilgrims to the area.
+This began after the Oslo Accords.
+Those designated the region as “Area B”.
+Authority there rested with the Palestinian civil government and the Israeli military.

 Of what these Israeli military escorts consist, I cannot relate.
-Of what, however, an American equivalent would consist, I can envision.
-Vehicles arrive armed with 50 caliber machine guns, 240 Bravos, 249 SAWS, or equivalent menacing weaponry.
-Infantrymen clad in full armor climb to elevated positions with M4 rifles equipped with zeroed mechanical and electronic sights.
+Of what, however, an American equal would consist, I can envision.
+Vehicles arrive armed with 50 caliber machine guns, 240 Bravos, or 249 SAWS.
+Infantrymen clad in full armor climb to elevated positions.
 A defensive cordon restricts unvetted civilians from entering the area.

-If some power not representing me executed such near my home, I can well imagine the caustic feelings that would swirl within!
+If some foreign power executed such near my home, I can imagine my caustic feelings!

-The bottom line is this: Embitterment among some locals must factor in when evaluating the security of the Mt.
-Ebal altar.
+Thus, factor local embitterment when evaluating the security of the Mt.
+Ebal altar site.

 October 7, 2023

-During my life, little, if anything, equates the ghastly evil of Hamas’s cowardly massacre of innocents on this date.
+Little, if anything, equates the ghastly evil of Hamas’s massacre of innocents on this date.

 Photo by Pavel Danilyuk on Pexels.com